IgniteUI/igniteui-docfx/en/components/transaction-how-to.md

 Every time you add a Transaction, it is added to the transaction log and undo stack.
 All the changes in the transaction log are then accumulated per record.
 From that point, the service maintains an aggregated `State`.
 The `State`consists of unique records and every record may be of one of the supported transaction types, mentioned above.

+While adding transactions you may turn on pending transactions by calling `startPending`.
+All subsequent transactions will be accumulated in single transaction until you call `endPending`.
+If you pass `true` to `endPending` all accumulated transactions will be added as a single transaction in the transaction log and in the undo stack.

 ### Using igxBaseTransaction